kvutien/Tutorial-guestbook/README.md

    the NEAR blockchain when you run `yarn deploy:contract`.
 This sort of code-that-runs-on-a-blockchain is called a "smart contract" – [learn more about NEAR smart contracts][smart contract docs].

-2. The frontend code lives in the `/src` folder.
-   [/src/index.html](/src/index.html) is a great place to start exploring.
-Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
+3. The frontend code lives in the `/src` folder, like all React frontends.
+The file [/src/index.html](/src/index.html) is a great place to start exploring.
+Note that it loads in `/src/index.js`, which code shows how the frontend connects to the NEAR blockchain.
-3. Tests: there are different kinds of tests for the frontend and backend.
+4. Tests: the folder `/assembly/__tests__` contains the test source files.
+Testing is very important in blockchain programming because once deployed your code is immmutable.
+There are different kinds of tests for the frontend and backend.
 The backend code gets tested with the [asp] command for running the backend AssemblyScript tests, and [jest] for running frontend tests.
 You can run both of these at once with `yarn test`.